 MHG offers a number of recovery support and educational programs, including recovery skills classes, support groups, and one-on-one sessions with NC Certified Peer Support Specialists.
 We also offer educational programs to providers, businesses and the public.
 Read on to learn more about the services MHG provides.

-The Wellness Academy is a recovery program that offers morning core classes and afternoon enrichment classes to promote recovery and mental wellness by focusing on strengths and goals and offering creative opportunities.
-The core classes, developed by peers for peers, are offered Monday through Friday from 10 to 11:30 am, and follow an evidence-based curriculum rooted in recovery principles such as choice, personal responsibility, and self-empowerment.
+The Wellness Academy is an evidence-based recovery education program that offers morning core classes and afternoon enrichment classes to promote recovery and mental wellness.
+The classes are designed to teach a ‘toolkit’ of strategies to help people manage diagnoses and symptoms, and maintain recovery with a focus on strengths, goals and social support.
+The core classes, developed by peer support specialists and based on guidelines put forth by SAMHSA, are offered Monday through Friday from 10 to 11:30 am, and follow an evidence-based curriculum rooted in recovery principles such as choice, personal responsibility, and self-empowerment.
 The core classes continuously cycle.

 The academy offers afternoon Compeer activities on Wednesday, Thursday, and Friday, including Creative Writing, Book Club, and Food for Wellness.
 On Monday and Tuesday afternoons, we offer a variety of classes and workshops that change each month, ranging from budgeting to codependency.